Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Challenge 1: Representation

 \textbf{Fusion with raw modalities} entails representation fusion at very early stages, perhaps even involving raw modalities themselves.
+These approaches typically bear resemblance to early fusion~\citep{baltruvsaitis2018multimodal}, which performs concatenation of input data before applying a prediction model (i.e., $\mathbf{z}_\textrm{mm} = \left[ \mathbf{x}_1, \mathbf{x}_2\right]$).
 Fusing at the raw modality level is more challenging since raw modalities are likely to exhibit more dimensions of heterogeneity.
-Nevertheless,~\citet{barnum2020benefits} demonstrated the benefits of fusion at early stages through robustness to the addition of white noise in audio and visual inputs, while~\citet{gadzicki2020early} also found that complex early fusion can outperform the fusion at abstract levels by making use of statistical correlations between the different modalities.
-To account for the dimensions of heterogeneity during complex early fusion, many approaches rely on generic encoders that are applicable to both modalities, such as convolutional layers~\citep{barnum2020benefits,gadzicki2020early}, Transformers~\citep{liang2022highmmt,likhosherstov2022polyvit}.
-This is in contrast with the opportunities provided by specialized encoders more commonly seen in fusion with abstract modalities~\citep{calhoun2016multimodal,chen2020pathomic,liang2018computational}.
+Nevertheless,~\citet{barnum2020benefits} demonstrated robustness benefits of fusion at early stages, while~\citet{gadzicki2020early} also found that complex early fusion can outperform abstract fusion.
+To account for the greater heterogeneity during complex early fusion, many approaches rely on generic encoders that are applicable to both modalities, such as convolutional layers~\citep{barnum2020benefits,gadzicki2020early} and Transformers~\citep{liang2022highmmt,likhosherstov2022polyvit}.
+However, do these complex non-additive fusion models actually learn non-additive interactions between modality elements?
+Not necessarily, according to~\citet{hessel2020emap}.
+We cover these fundamental analysis questions and more in the quantification challenge (\S\cref{sec:quantification}).